-When taking portraits it is incredibly important to make sure your pick outfits that compliment your personality, skin, eyes hair and environment.
+When taking portraits it is incredibly important to make sure you pick outfits that compliment your personality, skin, eyes, hair and environment.

 Secondary colors: are colors CREATED after mixing or blending primary colors.
 Primary colors yellow and blue make green.
 Primary colors blue and red make purple and red and yellow make orange.

-Tertiary colors: is the result of blending or mixing primary and secondary colors together.
-The results of mixing primary and secondary colors together will create a lighter or darker hue.
-For more information on tertiary colors visit our “The Fashion of the Color Wheel: Dressing for Senior Portraits”.
+Tertiary colors: are the result of blending or mixing primary and secondary colors together.
+The result of mixing primary and secondary colors together are lighter or darker hues.
+For more information on tertiary colors visit “The Fashion of the Color Wheel: Dressing for Senior Portraits”.

-Additive and subtractive secondary colors: are when black or white are mixed with a, or a handful, of secondary colors.
+Additive and subtractive secondary colors: are when black or white are mixed with one or more secondary colors.

 Complimentary colors: are when colors match!
 Complimentary colors work well together when taking portraits.